 clear his interest in experimentation and chance as necessary to innovation, opening up metaphors for shifting geographical orientations and movement across bodies of water.
 His approaches often include building up paint to emphasize sculptural dimensionality; since 1981, he has embraced pictorial depth further, using foam to transform his canvasses into reliefs with surfaces and colors that imply geologic strata.
 In more recent years, he has introduced collaged elements—including glitter, small toys, and needles—and “seam” imagery into his compositions in homage to his mother, who was a dress designer.
 Bowling has described his embrace of pure abstraction as a process of “unlearning” his early techniques; at the same time, his evocative, personal titles reaffirm connections between the past and present.

-Frank Bowling’s paintings have been the subject of numerous solo exhibitions, including a retrospective, Frank Bowling, at Tate Britain, London, United Kingdom (2019); Mappa Mundi, curated by Okwui Enwezor, Haus der Kunst, Munich, Germany (2017), traveled to Irish Museum of Modern Art, Dublin, Ireland (2018) and Sharjah Art Foundation, United Arab Emirates (2018); Drop, Roll, Slide, Drip… Frank Bowling’s Poured Paintings 1973–8, Tate Britain, London, United Kingdom (2012); Frank Bowling Works on Paper, Royal Academy of Arts, London, United Kingdom (2011); Serpentine Gallery, London, United Kingdom (1986); Frank Bowling Retrospective, Newcastle up Tyne Polytechnic Art Gallery, United Kingdom (1978); and the Whitney Museum of American Art, New York, NY (1971).
+Frank Bowling’s paintings have been the subject of numerous one-person exhibitions, including a retrospective, Frank Bowling, at Tate Britain, London, United Kingdom (2019); Mappa Mundi, curated by Okwui Enwezor, Haus der Kunst, Munich, Germany (2017), traveled to Irish Museum of Modern Art, Dublin, Ireland (2018) and Sharjah Art Foundation, United Arab Emirates (2018); Drop, Roll, Slide, Drip… Frank Bowling’s Poured Paintings 1973–8, Tate Britain, London, United Kingdom (2012); Frank Bowling Works on Paper, Royal Academy of Arts, London, United Kingdom (2011); Serpentine Gallery, London, United Kingdom (1986); Frank Bowling Retrospective, Newcastle up Tyne Polytechnic Art Gallery, United Kingdom (1978); and the Whitney Museum of American Art, New York, NY (1971).
 His work has been included in countless group exhibitions, including Soul of a Nation: Art in the Age of Black Power, Tate Modern, London, United Kingdom (2017), traveled to Crystal Bridges Museum of American, Bentonville, AK (2018), Brooklyn Museum, NY (2018), The Broad, Los Angeles, CA (2019), de Young Museum, Fine Arts Museums of San Francisco, CA (2019), and The Museum of Fine Arts, Houston, TX (2020); Postwar-Art between the Pacific and Atlantic 1945–65, Haus der Kunst, Munich, Germany (2016); Caribbean: Crossroads of the World, Pérez Art Museum, Miami, FL (2014); and Witness: Art and Civil Rights in the Sixties, Brooklyn Museum, NY (2014).
 He has been the recipient of many grants and awards, including an OBE: Order of the British Empire (2008); Membership to the Royal Academy of Art, United Kingdom (2005); two Pollock Krasner Awards (1998, 1992); Arts Council of Great Britain Award (1977); and two John Simon Guggenheim Memorial Fellowships (1973, 1967).
 His work is included in innumerable private and public collections, including the Arts Council of Great Britain; Dallas Museum of Art, TX; Guyana National Collection, Castellani House, Georgetown, Guyana; Herbert F. Johnson Museum, Cornell University, Ithaca, NY; Menil Foundation, Houston, TX; Metropolitan Museum of Art, New York, NY; Moderna Museet, Stockholm, Sweden, The Museum of Modern Art, New York, NY; Museum of Fine Arts, Boston, MA; National Gallery of Jamaica, Kingston, Jamaica; National Museum Wales, Cardiff, United Kingdom; Royal Academy of Arts, London, United Kingdom; Tate Gallery, London, United Kingdom; Victoria and Albert Museum, London, United Kingdom; and Whitney Museum of American Art, New York, NY.